<meta name="robots" content="noindex">

 32

-The facility was NOT in compliance.
-Violations of the California Code of Regulations, Title 22, Division 12 were observed, discussed, and cited at the time of the visit.
-The following violations of the California Code of Regulations, Title 22; Division 12, were observed and cited today: 102425(j) Infant Safe Sleep, 102425(j)(5) Infant Safe Sleep, 102417(d) Operation of A Family Child Care Home.
+The facility was not in compliance.
+In the areas that were evaluated, deficiencies of the California Code of Regulations, Title 22, Division 12 were observed and cited at the time of the visit: Administration of Child Day Care Licensing 1596.8662(b)(1).

 LICENSING EVALUATOR NAME: Archibaldo SilvaTELEPHONE: (510) 504-4954